lancaluis/mysailer-chat/README.md

-# My Sailor Chat ⛵
+# My Sailer Chat ⛵

-My Sailor Chat is a real-time chat application designed to be simple, efficient, and functional.
+My Sailer Chat is a real-time chat application designed to be simple, efficient, and functional.
 This project consumes a Python API that utilizes REST and WebSocket for communication between the client and server.
 With a lightweight design and a smooth experience, it was built using modern technologies that were carefully chosen to ensure robustness and code readability.

 ## 🛠️ How to Run the Project?